dbt-labs/docs.getdbt.com/website/blog/2022-08-22-unit-testing-dbt-package.md

 is_featured: true
 ---

+_Editors note - this post assumes working knowledge of dbt Package development.
+For an introduction to dbt Packages check out [So You Want to Build a dbt Package](https://docs.getdbt.com/blog/so-you-want-to-build-a-package)._

 It’s important to be able to test any dbt Project, but it’s even more important to make sure you have robust testing if you are developing a [dbt Package](https://docs.getdbt.com/docs/building-a-dbt-project/package-management).